top of page

 Ideas You Can Use to Trick Yourself into Being Happier:

-One of my favorite tricks to becoming happier is by using Pavlov's Strategy!
-My favorite way to use this trick is to set up my schedule so that my least favorite part of the day directly precedes my favorite part of the day.
+2. One of my favorite tricks to becoming happier is by using Pavlov's Strategy and condition myself to feel certain ways about certain things.
+My favorite way to use this trick is to set my schedule so my least favorite part of the day directly precedes my favorite part of the day.
 For instance, I hate doing my readings for constitutional law (they're very dull), but I love working out.
-On days I really don't want to read for constitutional law, I'll make it so as soon as I'm done reading I can go straight into working out - or sometimes I merge the two and read while walking on the treadmill, then I can hit two birds with one stone, and I enjoy doing the readings more because I don't feel like I'm wasting time.
+On days I really don't want to read for constitutional law, I'll make it so as soon as I'm done reading I can go straight into working out - or sometimes I merge the two and read while walking on the treadmill.
+By hitting two birds with one stone, I enjoy the readings more and my brain stops associating it with pain.

 *Thinking from Scarcity: Thinking from scarcity is an evolutionary adaptation that causes humans to think shorter-term, to make sure their most urgent needs are met.
 But it impinges our ability to create a future in which we can thrive, because we are solely focused on surviving.
 To move out of a scarcity mindset, we must move into a mindset of abundance.